FS Class ALe 642

 FS ALe 642 is a class of Italian Electric Multiple Unit trains built from 1991 to 1995 for use on secondary lines and for commuter traffic.
-In service since 1991.
+In service from 1991 to 2024.

 Description

 This class is strictly derived from the previous ALe 582 and ALe 724 EMUs, sharing most of the mechanical and technical characteristics.

 The main differences are in the electrical part (especially traction control and low tension circuitry) and for the presence of 2nd class only seatings.
 The frontal part containing cabins consists of a preformed structure made of polyester reinforced with fiberglass.

 They originally had the Navetta livery, painted in gray with orange and red lateral stripes; now they all have received the corporate green-white XMPR livery.

 Technical description

 Units arrangement

 Like the previous EMUs on which they are based on, Class 642 can be divided in one or more sections containing a varying number of elements: